THE MUDDLE FAMILIESTHE LINEAGE & HISTORY OF THE MUDDLE FAMILIES OF THE WORLD INCLUDING VARIANTS MUDDEL, MUDDELL, MUDLE & MODDLE |

 Luke and Eliza’s fourth child was Henry Stephen Muddle, known as Harry, who was born at Bandon Grove near Dungog in New South Wales on 16 May 1862, and baptised at Christ Church in Dungog on 10 June 1862.
 (Henry had added his second name of Stephen by 1888 when his first child was born.)
 When he was about 26 years old Henry married Alice Maud V Galvin, who was about 18, in Stroud registration district during 1888.
 Alice was the daughter of Thomas and Eliza Galvin, and her birth had been registered in Dungog registration district during 1870.
 Henry and Alice had eight children; the first six were born in Dungog registration district between 1888 and 1902; the seventh in Camperdown registration district in Sydney during 1906; and the eighth in Annandale registration district in Sydney during 1917.
 Henry died in Petersham registration district in Sydney on 4 March 1923, at the age of 60, and he was buried with his son Gus in section H, row 30, grave 4360 of the Old Church of England section of Rookwood Cemetery.
 Twenty-five years later Alice died at the age of about 78, her death being registered in Dungog registration district during 1948.

-Henry and Alice’s eldest child was Thomas Henry G Muddle who was born in Dungog registration district in New South Wales on 13 August 1888.
-When he was about 21 years old Thomas married Adelaide Sarah J Stewart, who was about 20, in Newtown registration district in Sydney during 1909.
+Henry and Alice’s eldest child was Thomas Henry Muddle who was born in Dungog registration district in New South Wales on 13 August 1888.
+When he was about 21 years old Thomas married Adelaide Sarah Jane Stewart, who was about 20, in Newtown registration district in Sydney during 1909.
 Adelaide was the daughter of Francis and Adelaide Stewart, and her birth had been registered in Redfern registration district during 1889.
-Thomas and Adelaide had five children born in Sydney between 1910 and 1924.
+Thomas and Adelaide had eight children born in Sydney between 1910 and 1926, two of whom died young.
 Thomas died in Liverpool registration district in Sydney on 10 September 1951, at the age of 63 (not 62 as given on his headstone, which also gives his birth incorrectly as 13 October 1889), and he was buried in section 15, row 23, grave 3481 of the Anglican section of Rookwood Cemetery.
+Probate of his estate, which was valued at £825, was granted to Adelaide on 12 January 1952.
 Seven years later Adelaide died in Auburn registration district in Sydney on 22 November 1958, at the age of 69, and she was buried in section 19, row 8, grave 1266 of the Anglican section of Rookwood Cemetery.

 Thomas and Adelaide’s eldest child was Minnie A Muddle whose birth was registered in Newtown registration district in Sydney, New South Wales during 1910.
 Minnie died when only about 2 years old, her death being registered in Newtown registration district in Sydney during 1912.

-Thomas and Adelaide’s fifth child was Reginald Muddle who was born in Camperdown registration district in Sydney, New South Wales on 7 February 1924.
+Thomas and Adelaide’s sixth child was Reginald Muddle who was born in Camperdown registration district in Sydney, New South Wales on 7 February 1924.
 During the Second World War Reginald, at the age of 19, was living at Newtown in Sydney when he enlisted in the Australian Army at Melbourne in Victoria on 3 May 1943.
 He was Private NX161791 in the 10th Australian MOB LDY & FWD DECN Unit when he was discharged on 19 June 1946.
 When he was about 24 years old Reginald married Bessie Morris in Newtown registration district in Sydney during 1948.
+Reginald died in 1985 when he was about 61 years old.

 Henry and Alice’s second child was Eliza Hilda Emily Muddle who was born in Dungog registration district in New South Wales on 25 August 1890.
 Eliza died when only about 4 years old, her death being registered in Dungog registration district during 1894.